ErickCReis/local-box/docs/client-setup.md

 If you are the Host and want to expose your local environment for others to connect:

 1. Open the app at `/setup`.
-2. In the Docker section, click "Start Docker" to bring services up.
+2. In the Docker section, click "Start Docker" to bring services up (uses Docker Engine API).
 3. In the Minimal Proxy section, click "Start Proxy".
 This starts a localtunnel and displays a public URL.
 4. Share that URL with your team.
 They will use it as the Host URL on the hosted client.